Online Energy Storage Arbitrage under Imperfect Predictions: A Conformal Risk-Aware Approach: Conformal Risk-Aware Energy Storage Arbitrage

 The proposed risk-aware arbitrage strategy using the conformal controller is summarized in Algorithm~\ref{alg:arbitrage}.
 An illustrative example regarding arbitrage performance is provided in the following subsection, where we compare the conformal risk-aware strategy with a risk-neutral strategy.
-Specially, the unit can adjust its risk posture based on specific preferences---focusing either on the upper or lower side of the price spread---by modifying the construction of the conformal prediction set~\eqref{eq:cc_set}.

-\subsection{\yw{Illustrative Example of Conformal Risk-Aware Arbitrage}}
+\subsection{Illustrative Example of Conformal Risk-Aware Arbitrage}

 Without loss of generality, we can assume that the marginal opportunity value function converges to a single value at each time step $t$, i.e., a single-segment marginal value function.
 Figure~\ref{fig:tloss} illustrates a single time step snapshot of decision-making and value analysis under this setup, given of varying marginal opportunity value function forecast accuracy.
 As before, we assume the unit operates with a setup with power rating~$P = 0.5 MW$ and capacity~$E = 1.0 MWh$, the conformal strategy relies on a fixed $10\%$ wide prediction set width, and the optimal decision in this case would be for the unit to fully charge.
 The gray vertical line in Figures~\ref{fig:tloss}(\subref{fig:tloss1}) and~\ref{fig:tloss}(\subref{fig:tloss2}) gives the groundtruth marginal opportunity value function, while the x-axis represents the predicted values.